Chris Carter (screenwriter): Feature films

 During the production of the fourth season of The X-Files, work on the first feature film adaptation of the series began.
 Also titled The X-Files, Carter initially began a treatment for the script over Christmas holidays in Hawaii in 1996.
 Series producer Frank Spotnitz collaborated on the story outline at this time.
 Carter would later return to Hawaii for a ten-day stint in 1997 to begin fleshing out the finished script.
 Carter appointed frequent series director Rob Bowman as director of the film, which went on to feature many of the series' regular cast, including Duchovny, Anderson, Mitch Pileggi and William B. Davis.

 The X-Files premiered on June 19, 1998, eventually making a worldwide gross of $189 million, and received mixed reviews.

 Ten years after the success of the first film, and six years after The X-Files final season had finished, Carter would both write and direct a second feature film, titled The X-Files: I Want to Believe.
 Filmed in British Columbia, I Want To Believe was released on July 25, 2008; eventually grossing $68,369,434 worldwide.
-The film was received generally negative reviews from critics.
+The film received generally negative reviews from critics.